ni/python-styleguide/docs/Coding-Conventions.md

 ℹ️ You can document a package by documenting the module docstring of the package directory's `__init__.py`

+### Which docstring format should I follow?

+We recommend (and internally use) the [Google docstring format](https://google.github.io/styleguide/pyguide.html#383-functions-and-methods) but you can choose any format so long as you are consistent.

+**Note**: Through the use of the [Sphinx napoleon](https://www.sphinx-doc.org/en/master/usage/extensions/napoleon.html#getting-started) extension, Sphinx docs generation can interpret [Google style docstrings](https://google.github.io/styleguide/pyguide.html#383-functions-and-methods).

 ### [D.1.2] ✔️ **DO** List exported modules and subpackages in a package's docstring

 > 🐍 This rule stems from [PEP 257](https://www.python.org/dev/peps/pep-0257/#multi-line-docstrings)